spec-framework/documentation/output/chapters/SpecReusability.pier.md

-The layout is more complex than previous layouts\.
+The layout is more complex than the previous layouts\.
-Indeed, the user interface mainly layout sub widget sub widgets\.
+Now the user interface mainly lays out sub widgets of its sub widgets\.
-The layout is based on a column which first row is divided in columns\.
+The layout is based on a column whose first row is divided in columns\.
-The implementation of this method is shown in code [1\.16](#ex_browser_layout)\.
+The implementation of this method is shown in code in [1\.16](#ex_browser_layout)\.